telepresenceio/telepresence.io/docs/v2.4/reference/restapi.md

 ### consume-here
 `http://localhost:<TELEPRESENCE_API_PORT>/consume-here` is intended to be queried with a set of headers, typically obtained from a Kafka message or similar, and will respond with "true" (consume the message) or "false" (leave the message on the queue).
 When running in the cluster, this endpoint will respond with `false` if the headers match an ongoing intercept for the same workload because it's assumed that it's up to the intercept to consume the message.
 When running locally, the response is inverted.
 Matching headers means that the message should be consumed.

 Telepresence provides the ID of the intercept in the environment variable [TELEPRESENCE_INTERCEPT_ID](../environment/#telepresence_intercept_id) during an intercept.
-This ID must be provided in a `x-caller-intercept-id: = <ID>` header.
+This ID must be provided in a `x-telepresence-caller-intercept-id: = <ID>` header.
 Telepresence needs this to identify the caller correctly.
 The `<TELEPRESENCE_INTERCEPT_ID>` will be empty when running in the cluster, but it's harmless to provide it there too, so there's no need for conditional code.

 #### test endpoint using curl
 There are three prerequisites to fulfill before testing this endpoint using `curl -v` on the workstation.